Frederick Rogers (bookbinder): Biography

 The first was as a Trades Union Congress delegated representative at the February 1900 inaugural meeting of the Labour Representation Committee, which made him their first chairman.
 The foundation of the LRC is seen as the origin of the British Labour Party.
 Rogers remained a member of the Committee's executive, acting as treasurer in its third year.

 The second, from July 1900, was his service as Organising Secretary of the National Committee of Organised Labour (NECL), which worked to encourage the introduction of old-age pensions funded from general taxation - a campaign won in 1909.
 The Committee arose out of a campaign of meetings organised by F. H. Stead, known to Rogers through his Settlement movement interests.
 Stead and Rogers dedicated a decade of work, writing pamphlets and books, lobbying parliament and religious leaders, and travelling the length of the country to speak for the cause.

 Rogers was a signatory in March 1901, with many other trades unionists, of a pamphlet opposing the Second Boer War.
 In contrast he was a proponent of the need to wage World War I, and acted as a speaker at recruitment rallies.
-He parted company from his liberal and socialist colleagues in the 1901-6 period over disagreements about the future of education, and later served as a Conservative Alderman on London County Council from 1910-11.
+He parted company from his liberal and socialist colleagues in the 1901-6 period over disagreements about the future of education, and later served as a Conservative Alderman on London County Council from 1910 to 1911.

 Rogers was strong in his religious faith, converting to the Anglo-Catholic movement in the 1890s.
 His outlook made him additionally useful during his work with the NECL by enabling him to draw support from religious communities for the campaign.
 His 1903 book, The Seven Deadly Sins, combines his interest in the Christian faith with his great love for Elizabethan literature.

 Rogers died, unmarried, in 1915; he lived with his parents until 1907, and thereafter with his sister.
 An obituary noted the contrast between his outside form - "strange and blurred" - and his character - "sound-hearted, sound-tempered, straight, clear, simple, good ... the most companionable of fellow workers, so reliable, so steady, so right."